 Construction Loan

-A short term loan to pay for the construction of buildings or homes.
-These loans typically provide periodic disbursements to the builder as each stage of the building is completed.
-When construction is completed a take-out or permanent loan is used to pay off the construction loan.
+A construction loan is a short-term loan to pay for building a home.
+The lender typically releases money to the builder in stages as construction progresses.
+Once the building is finished, a permanent loan is used to pay off the construction loan.

 Construction Loan Draw

-The periodic/partial disbursement of the construction loan, based on the schedule of payments in the loan agreement.
+A construction loan draw is a partial payment of the loan funds, distributed based on the payment schedule in the loan agreement.

 Contingency

-A clause in a purchase contract stating conditions that must be met in order for the contract to be binding.
-For example: The sale of a home can be contingent upon the buyer obtaining financing.
+A contingency is a condition in a purchase contract that must be met for the contract to be binding.
+For example, the sale of a home to a buyer might be contingent on the buyer getting financing.

 Conventional Loan